Ecramer7/Final_Project/README.md

 https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh

 The data includes the names, ID's, name types, mass, and coordinates of the meteorites that have hit earth.
-Using this data, we created a well put-together dashboard that displays the locations of meteorite landing on earth.
+Using this data, we created an interactive dashboard that displays the locations of meteorite landings on earth.
 After properly sorting through our data and creating an interactive map, Machine Learning was used train and create a model that can identify different classifications of meteorites.
 Through our analysis we were able to answer the following question: What classes of meteorite cause explosions on impact versus just landing?

 ### Tools